-- · highlight resources particular to California - · encourage new collaborations - · recruit high quality researchers to the field - · examine and create solutions for disparities/inequities - · inspire paradigm-shifting research - inform policy - · promote translational and/or outcome driven research that will impact public health outcomes - · create tools for educating members of the public about breast cancer
+- o highlight resources particular to California - encourage new collaborations - o recruit high quality researchers to the field - o examine and create solutions for disparities/inequities - o inspire paradigm-shifting research - inform policy - o promote translational and/or outcome driven research that will impact public health outcomes - o create tools for educating members of the public about breast cancer to events that are more likely to lead to new research projects and new collaborations.

 At least one major objective of the conference or event must focus on breast cancer and at least 50% of the event must be devoted to accomplishing the breast cancer objective(s).
-Funding preference will be given to events that bring together people with different perspectives who do not usually meet and exchange views, and to events that are more likely to lead to new research projects and new collaborations.
+Funding preference will be given to events that bring together people with different perspectives who do not usually meet and exchange views, and